Urinary Incontinence

 Pharmacological Management

 Drug treatment is indicated when conservative measures (bladder training, pelvic floor therapy) are insufficient.
+Pharmacotherapy is most effective in urgency and mixed urinary incontinence, where detrusor overactivity is the primary mechanism.

 The main pharmacological options for urge or mixed incontinence are: